 Director, Architecture Program

-Assistant Professor, Department of Architecture & Interiors
+Associate Professor, Department of Architecture & Interiors

 A registered architect with the Architektenkammer Baden-Württemberg, Germany, Dr. Ulrike Altenmüeller-Lewis has practiced her craft in her native Germany as well as in the USA, where she has been working with RTKL Associates in Washington DC and Alfredo De Vido in New York City.
 Prior to her position at Drexel University, she has taught at the Bauhaus-Universität Weimar in Germany and at the Washington Alexandria Architecture Center of Virginia Tech.
 In her research, Ulrike focuses on school architecture and the impact of the built environment on human well-being and performance.
 She has published widely and has present her research findings in many national and international conferences.